hellzerg/optimizer/README.md

 ### ❤️ Tools used: ###
 * [ByteSize](https://github.com/omar/ByteSize) | Thanks for this really tiny, yet extremely useful library
-* ColorPicker control | Thanks to cat - https://github.com/vadiscode for the new theme engine
+* ColorPicker | Thanks to cat - https://github.com/vadiscode for the new theme engine

 <hr>